-The first time the term 'White' rather than Christian or ethnic names—English, Irish, Portuguese and so on—appeared in a public record was seen in a law passed in Virginia in 1691 that prohibited marriage of Europeans with Negroes, Indians, and Mulattos.
+The first time the term 'White' rather than Christian or ethnic names—English, Irish, Portuguese, and so on—appeared in a public record was seen in a law passed in Virginia in 1691 that prohibited marriage of Europeans with Negroes, Indians, and Mulattos.

 Today, in the 21st century, we are harvesting the harm and erosion of racism—we only harvest what we plant.
-Racism evolves and adapts, it is deeply embedded in our belief systems about one another.
+Racism evolves and adapts, and it is deeply embedded in our belief systems about one another.
 Until we begin to go to the roots and dig up what lies underneath, we will inevitably continue to harvest the poisonous fruit of racism—personally and communally.

 Even among believers, racism is viewed differently by different people.